 OSR Medical Ambulance Service is proud to work with NHS Trust’s and Clinical Commissioning Groups (CCG’s) across the UK.
 OSR Medical Ambulance Service are now able to provide Urgent Care Services and Emergency Care Services,

-Urgent Care is you need medical help but it is not an emergency, whereas Emergency Care is when you have a life-threatening conditions that needs emergency medical help.
+Urgent Care is required in situations where you need medical help but it is not an emergency, whereas Emergency Care is when you have a life-threatening conditions that need emergency medical help.

 When you call 999 you will be asked if you need the ambulance service, police or fire service.
 You will then be connected to an NHS emergency operations centre where they will ask you some questions about the patient and your location.
 This is so that the correct help can be arranged straight away.